Display advertising has come a long way since October 27, 1994, when the first banner ad promoting AT&T appeared on HotWired:

-If you want your target audience to continue the journey with your brand beyond the remarketing ad click always connect your ads to relevant post-click landing pages.
-How you optimize the post-click landing page for your display ads, and what components all post display ad click post-click landing pages must have is what we’ll discuss in the next section.
+If you want your target audience to continue the journey with your brand beyond the remarketing ad click, always connect your ads to relevant landing pages.
+How you optimize the landing page for your display ads and what components all post-display ad click landing pages must have is what we’ll discuss in the next section.

-Section 5: Why connecting display ads to relevant post-click landing pages is important
+Why connecting display ads to relevant landing pages is important

 Optimizing your display ads with the right components gets you an ad click.
-The prospect of getting your target audience clicking your ads is exciting, it’s true, however, the customer journey doesn’t end with the ad click – in fact, it is just the beginning.
+The prospect of reaching your target audience by clicking your ads is exciting, it’s true.
+However, the customer journey doesn’t end with the ad click; it is just the beginning.

-To ensure that users still want to avail your offer after they’ve clicked the ad, it’s pertinent you connect all your display ads with relevant post-click landing pages.
+To ensure that users still want to avail of your offer after clicking the ad, you must connect all your display ads with relevant landing pages.

-Post-click landing page is exactly what its name suggests, it’s the experience that occurs immediately after a user clicks an ad.
-You can optimize the post-click landing page by connecting all your ads to post-click landing pages that have the following two attributes:
+A landing page is exactly what its name suggests—it’s the experience that occurs immediately after a user clicks an ad.
+You can optimize the landing page by connecting all your ads to landing pages that have the following two attributes:

 1. Message match

-When you create an ad and post-click landing page that maintain message match, you reassure the user that the page they’ve come to is the one the ad CTA button promised to bring them to.
+When you create an ad and landing page that maintains a message match, you reassure the user that the page they’ve come to is the one the ad CTA button promised to bring them to.

-The SEMrush display ad and post-click landing page maintain message match, the ad copy talks about collecting keywords for your SEO or PPC campaigns and the post-click landing page follows through with the same message:
+The display ad and epam landing page maintain a message match.
+The ad copy talks about future-forward IT services, and the landing page follows through with the same message:

 1:1 conversion ratio

 Conversion ratio refers to the number of places to click on a webpage compared to the number of conversion goals presented on the page.
-A true post-click landing page is a standalone page, separated from your main website’s navigation, the purpose of the page is to promote a single offer, so it should always maintain a 1:1 conversion ratio.
+A proper landing page is standalone, separated from your main website’s navigation.
+The purpose of this page is to promote a single offer, so it should always maintain a 1:1 conversion ratio.

-The only clickable link on an optimized post-click landing page is the CTA button.
-If your post-click landing page has other off-page navigation links you are essentially going against the very definition of a post-click landing page, which of course minimizes your chances of getting visitors to fulfill the conversion goal.
+The only clickable link on an optimized landing page is the CTA button.
+Suppose your landing page has other off-page navigation links.
+In that case, you are essentially going against the very definition of a landing page, which minimizes your chances of getting visitors to fulfill the conversion goal.

-Make sure to pair all your display ads with relevant optimized post-click landing pages to convince visitors to continue their journey with your brand beyond the ad click.
+Pair all your display ads with relevant, optimized landing pages to convince visitors to continue their journey with your brand beyond the ad click.

-Create optimized post-click landing pages for your display ads today with Instapage.
-Sign-up for the Instapage 14-day free trial and use the industry’s most sophisticated post-click landing page platform with advanced testing and analytics capabilities.
+Sign up for the Instapage 14-day free trial and use the industry’s most sophisticated landing page platform with advanced testing and analytics capabilities.